yfraquelle/IOID/README.md

 ## Quick Start
-To visualize the result of the instance of interest detection, we provide a demo and it can be performed in the following script:
+To visualize the result of the instance of interest detection, we provide a demo and it can be performed with the following script:
 ```python
 python demo.py −−img <image path> −−config <configuration file path>
 ```